 7. Changes in Bowel and Bladder Control

-Urinary incontinence or constipation can sometimes come back after the event, causing discomfort and frustration.
+Urinary incontinence or constipation can sometimes return after such a crisis, bringing significant discomfort along with frustration.

 Warning signs: